-Predikt will do this by equipping multiple vehicles with the capability to transfer availability data simultaneously and in real time via dash cam imagery.
-Using connected vehicles, rather than individual bay sensors, is a significantly more efficient way to capture the availability of the kerbside.
+Predikt does this by equipping multiple vehicles with the capability to transfer availability data simultaneously and in real time via a dedicated image capture device – the GetCam.
+Using connected vehicles fitted with the device, rather than individual bay sensors, the proposition offers a significantly more efficient and affordable way to capture the availability of the kerbside.

 This method however, places substantial pressure on the technology Predikt uses to collate the parking data as the solution is reliant on the transfer and analytics of multiple large image files for processing.
 By embracing 5G technology, Predikt reduced latency in parking predictions to as little as 21 seconds end-to-end for a run of bays, successfully delivering real time and accurate availability to drivers 92% of the time tested.